 Mr. Lantrip also urged the Commission to consider CEI South's status of "having the state's highest electric rates in 13 consecutive annual surveys" and to approve only what is verified and justifiable as reasonably necessary and at a prudent cost; he stated the Commission must factor customer affordability into the accounting treatment and into timing of project requests and prioritization.
 Pub.
 Ex.
 1 at 10-11.
 Mr. Lantrip opined that the 2% cap under Ind.
 Code § 8-1-39-14 is not a sufficient incentive for the utility to manage or control costs because it is an annual cap and any amount over it can be deferred with a return until the end of the plan.
 Id. at 12.
-He accused pointed out that in Cause No. 45836 CEI South's statement that it had recently been surpassed in residential electric rates, based on the effect of changes due to quarterly FAC filings was misleading, since fuel costs of electric generation plants have been subject to increased volatility in recent market pricing and that the long-term fact was that the Commission's Electricity Residential Bill Surveys demonstrated that CEI South had the highest monthly residential billing (at 1,000 kWh) among all IURC-jurisdictional utilities as of July 1, for these surveys, including each of 2011 through 2023.
-Id.
-At 13, 14 of being "misleading" in its testimony in Cause No. 45836 that CEI South had been surpassed in highest electric rates because the primary factor of the change was due to the effect of quarterly FAC filings which he said have been subject to increased volatility.
+He accused CEI South of being "misleading" in its testimony in Cause No. 45836 that CEI South had been surpassed in highest electric rates because the primary factor of the change was due to the effect of quarterly FAC filings which he said have been subject to increased volatility.
 Id. at 14.